‘BB19’ Alex Calls Kevin Old, Compares His Behavior To Pedophile, Causing Fan Reaction On Twitter [Video]

 Instead of Jason defending Kevin or finding Alex’s assertions completely outrageous, Jason wiped his brow and said, “I feel like a real idiot,” clearly buying in to her assertion.

 Many Big Brother 19 fans are extremely upset over Alex’s attacks on Kevin and have taken to Twitter to express their discontent.
 Some have noted she is their least favorite player, while others are simply upset because they feel Alex has ruined Kevin’s experience in the house.
-BB15 winner Andy Herren added his opinion to the mix as well, by stating Alex is one of the “worst” most “aggressively atrocious” Big Brother player he has ever seen.
+BB15 winner Andy Herren added his opinion to the mix as well by stating Alex is one of the “worst” most “aggressively atrocious” Big Brother player he has ever seen.

 Alex and Matt are two of the worst players I've ever seen play Big Brother.
 I'm fascinated by how aggressively atrocious they are. #BB19